-CHAPTER 25.
+CHAPTER 24.
 CONTACT WITH PATIENT ORGANISATIONS

-25.1 Principles for collaboration

-Collaboration with Patient Organisations must happen to guarantee the following is ensured:
+24.1 Principles for collaboration When collaborating with Patient Organizations the following is required:

-Patient Organisations must maintain its independence.
-When collaborating with the pharmaceutical industry, the pharmaceutical industry must not influence the professional or political stance of the Patient Organisations.

-All collaboration with Patient Organisations must be based upon mutual respect.
-Each party's perception and decisions must be of equal significance and importance.

-A Member Company must not collaborate with a Patient Organisation with the motivation to unduly promote sale, use or promotion of a particular Medicinal Product.

-The purpose of the collaboration must be publicly available.
-Both financial and non-financial support must clearly appear.

-Member Companies must encourage Patient Organisations to seek multiple sources of income.
+- Patient Organizations must maintain its independence.
+When collaborating with the pharmaceutical industry, the pharmaceutical industry must not influence the professional or political stance of the Patient Organizations. - All collaboration with Patient Organizations must be based upon mutual respect.
+Each party's perception and decisions must be of equal significance and importance. - A Member Company must not collaborate with a Patient Organization with the intention to unduly promote sale, use or promotion of a particular Medicinal Product. - The purpose of the collaboration must be publicly available.
+Both financial and non- financial support must clearly appear. - Member Companies must encourage Patient Organizations to seek multiple sources of income.

-Collaborations must be in agreement with chapter 11 about gift prohibition and 12 about information and education material and aids.

-25.2 Prohibited marketing
+24.2 Prohibited marketing

 It is not permitted to advertise for prescription-only Medicinal Product/Products to anyone but Healthcare Professionals, reference subsection 7.1.
-The responsibility to ensure cohesion, including material that is distributed, to Patient Organisations are in accordance with the advertising rules, lies solely on the Member Company and their advertisement manager, ref. subsection 27.1.
+The responsibility to ensure cohesion, including material that is distributed, to Patient Organizations are in accordance with the advertising rules, lies solely on the Member Ccompany and their advertisement manager, ref. subsection 26.1